 The result is pillowy, flaky, squishy bites of dough, filled with a bite of juicy, cheesy smoked sausage, and smothered in sun-dried tomatoes, sautéed onions, and artichokes.
 I can’t tell you how GOOD this smelled baking in the oven!

 It makes for an awesome appetizer if you’ve got company coming over!
 It’s easy finger food, and not super messy.
-It also makes a big batch, so it feeds a crowd.
-My brother-in-law and nephew can EAT, so I always need to make hearty and filling snacks.
-Even though there’s only a handful of ingredients to make this Sausage-Stuffed Savory Monkey Bread, everything is hearty and substantial, so everyone will feel satisfied and satiated.
+It also makes a big batch, so it feeds a good crowd.

 Sausage-Stuffed Savory Monkey Bread